Alluxio/alluxio/docs/en/operation/User-CLI.md

-  init        Initialization operations such as format and validate job         Command line tool for interacting with the job service. journal     Journal related operations process     Start, stop, and other operations related to the cluster processes
+  init        Initialization operations such as format and validate job         Command line tool for interacting with the job service. journal     Journal related operations process     Start or stop cluster processes

 Flags:
       --debug-log   True to enable debug logging